interledger/open-payments/README.md

 > members that are a subset of the metadata values defined in
 > [RFC8414 Section 2](https://tools.ietf.org/html/rfc8414#section-2)

-OPay defines the following additional claims:
+Open Payments defines the following additional claims:

 - `payment_invoices_endpoint`
   URL of the server's invoices endpoint where the client is able to create new